 The Extremely Disabled Association (EDA) Patriotic Fund

-In 2018-19 the VVC allocated $500 to the Victorian Veteran Community Story Writing and Art Competition (SWAC), facilitated by Austin Health’s Heidelberg Repatriation Hospital.
-To acknowledge the EDA’s longstanding support of the competition the VVC agreed to transfer $10,000 from the Fund to Austin Health for the purchase of SWAC artwork for permanent display at the Heidelberg Repatriation Hospital.
+This Fund supported the now discontinued Victorian Veteran Community Story Writing and Art Competition (SWAC), which was facilitated by Austin Health’s Heidelberg Repatriation Hospital.
+In acknowledgement of the EDA’s longstanding support of the SWAC, the VVC provided $10,000 from the Fund to Austin Health to purchase SWAC artwork for permanent display at the Heidelberg Repatriation Hospital.

 Australian United Ex-Services Association Patriotic Fund

-This fund was initiated in 2014 for the purpose of providing funding for post-graduate study in the field of veterans’ health.
-The Trust Deed between the Australian United Ex-Services Association and the Veterans Council was formalised in December 2015.
+This Fund was established in 2015 for the purpose of providing funding for post-graduate study in the field of veterans’ health.
 A Memorandum of Understanding with Austin Health was signed in February 2016 to deliver the scholarships for training post-graduate students in Cognitive Processing Therapy with an associated year of supervision.